 We finally made it to Chefchaouen after ten dizzying days in other parts of Morocco, and this trip is one that will never be forgotten.
-Not because of the beautiful sights (which it has) or the local cuisine (of which I am not entirely fond of), but due of the whirlwind of events we have made it through to get here.
-We’ve made our way through delayed flights and lost luggage (eventually recovered several days later), to the struggle of group travel, and then finally ending our last week with both me and Brian taking turns being hotel-bound for a string of days with some unknown variety of stomach virus.
-We both are ready to put this trip behind us and be home in our comfortable surroundings with our dogs cuddled up by our sides.
+Not because of the beautiful sights (which it has) or the local cuisine (of which I am not entirely fond of), but due of the whirlwind of events I made it through to get here.
+I made my way through delayed flights and lost luggage (eventually recovered several days later), to the struggle of group travel, and then finally ending the last week being hotel-bound for a string of days with some unknown variety of stomach virus.
+I’m ready to put this trip behind me and be home in my comfortable surroundings with the dogs cuddled up by my side.

 Photographically this experience has been what I expected, for the most part.
-In spite of what we have been through, and losing a full weekend of photographing due to a stomach bug, I know I’m coming home with some solid work.
-We booked this trip somewhat last-minute and chose to join a group, adding some extra days on our own in Chefchaouen, in order to simplify the planning and logistics.
+In spite of what I went through, and losing a full weekend of photographing due to a stomach bug, I know I’m coming home with some solid work.
+I booked this trip somewhat last-minute and chose to join a group, adding some extra days in Chefchaouen, in order to simplify the planning and logistics.
 I don’t regret that decision, but to be honest, group travel—with the exception of photography workshops—is not easy for photographers, and this was no exception.
 There are ways to make it work (and I’ll share more on that in a future post) but it’s definitely challenging.